by Tom Allen

 Find me on LinkedIn

-The due diligence process has (thankfully) moved well beyond physical data rooms and floor to ceiling stacks of folders.
+The M&A due diligence process has (thankfully) moved well beyond physical data rooms and floor to ceiling stacks of folders.
 The new normal for an increasing number of companies is the use of software, digital playbooks and automated analytics across reports and dashboards.

-Such advances have increased the speed, efficiency and security of the due diligence process – meaning companies can get to a go/no-go decision much sooner.
+Such advances have increased the speed, efficiency and security of the M&A due diligence process – meaning companies can get to a go/no-go decision much sooner.
 And while technology is certainly driving advancement in some areas, the proliferation of “information everywhere” creates new challenges such as what exactly to focus on and an increasingly wide scope of due diligence.

 To address these issues and move towards a more successful due diligence process a number of areas can be considered.

 It’s easy to obsess on the minutia detail.
 Rather, the best way to approach due diligence is to take a step back to look at the big picture before jumping in.
 Ask yourself questions such as, “what exactly are we acquiring? do we really understand the target? how is the target specifically beneficial to our broader strategy, goals or mission?”

 The due diligence team can get so focused on reviewing their individual sections of the workplan that they miss the “big picture”, so it is important for the project manager to bring the team together on a regular basis so they can share their findings and adjust the key areas of focus, if necessary.

 Additionally, it should really go without saying that you must understand what you are buying – this will determine the scope of due diligence (i.e. what’s in/out of focus) and approach taken, in terms of man power and timeframe.